SweeRoty/datasciencecoursera/README.md

 Getting and Cleaning Data Project
 =================================
-This README file explains the working flow of the run_analysis.R script
+This README file explains the working flow of the "run_analysis.R" script

-1. Load the feature names and activity labels from the text file "features.txt" and "activity_labels.txt" in the working directory.
+1. Load the feature names and activity names from the text file "features.txt" and "activity_labels.txt" in the working directory.
 <pre><code>feature.names &lt;- read.table("features.txt")
 	activity.labels &lt;- read.table("activity_labels.txt")
 </code></pre>